 Spring Break for most public school students in Marin County takes place the week of April 10 to 14.
 Northern and Central California have no shortage of fantastic destinations for families—from the Pacific beaches to the High Sierra mountains, there's something for everyone!
 Here are our picks for six fantastic places to visit during Spring Break, all of which are only a few hours away from Marin and the Bay Area.

 This laid-back seaside town about two hours from Marin boasts beautiful beaches and the world-famous Santa Cruz Beach Boardwalk, which has been delighting visitors since 1907.
 You'll also find a surfing museum housed in an old lighthouse, an interactive visitor center for the Monterey Bay National Marine Sanctuary, the nearby Roaring Camp Railroads, and even the Mystery Spot, a roadside attraction that seems to defy the very laws of physics.

 Who doesn't like Jelly Belly jelly beans?
 You probably knew that they come in practically every flavor imaginable, but did you know that they're made just up the road in the Solano County town of Fairfield?
 Did you know you can tour their factory for free?
 The Jelly Belly factory offers a fun, tasty, and informative tour daily that's a perfect outing for families and groups.

+The Lake Tahoe area has a variety of resorts and ski areas to suit anyone's taste and budget.
 Here's our guide to places to ski, snowboard, tube, sled, and play in the snow around Tahoe.
-We're tried to focus on spots that offer not only skiing and snowboarding, but tubing, snow play, and other winter activities, as well.
-If we've omitted your favorite, please let us know!
+We're tried to focus on spots that offer not only skiing and snowboarding, but tubing, snow play, and other winter activities, too.
+If we've omitted your favorite, please let us know.